Energy-Efficient Windows: The Complete Guide

 Tech-Savvy, Energy-Efficient Windows

 Other window features help improve energy-efficiency ratings.
-Some homeowners have opted for Heat Mirror windows.
-This technology utilizes special lightweight films inserted in between glass panes.
+Long Window technology utilizes special lightweight films inserted in between glass panes.
 Films are coated with tiny metal particles to create a mirrored finish.
 These “super-insulating” chambers combine with inert gasses to form a powerful glass-insulating system that can outperform typical single-, double-, and triple-pane windows.

 If you’re ready to reap the benefits of new energy-saving windows, Long Windows can help you see the difference and make the switch.
 We can show you how new energy-efficient vinyl replacement windows are quality made, can save you on energy costs, and reduce your maintenance obligations.